Don’t let that successful weekend in the blind go to waste.

 - Marinate your strips in Italian dressing overnight or at least 4 hours before cooking.

 - Mix in your chopped onion and jalapeno with the cream cheese.
 Set the mixture in the refrigerator until you're ready to assemble the duck poppers.

 - Lay out a piece of bacon horizontally and layer a strip of duck vertically on top of it, so the pieces criss-cross.
 Add a small spoonful of your cream cheese mixture on top of the duck and roll it all up.

-- Fold/roll the bacon over the duck and secure the duck popper with a toothpick.
+- Roll the bacon over the duck and secure the duck popper with a toothpick.
 Pick each up by the toothpick to make sure the roll stays together before you begin cooking.